Andy Grammer: 2014–2016: Magazines or Novels

 On March 25, 2014, he debuted "Back Home", the lead single from his second album, Magazines or Novels.
 The song, co-written with Ryan Met from the group AJR, was released to iTunes on April 8, 2014.
 The album was released August 5, 2014.

 On November 11, 2014, he released his biggest single to date, "Honey, I'm Good." which peaked at #9 on the Billboard Hot 100, and was certified triple-platinum by the RIAA.

-On August 31, 2015, he was announced as one of the celebrities who will compete on the 21st season of Dancing with the Stars.
+On August 31, 2015, he was announced as one of the celebrities who would compete on the 21st season of Dancing with the Stars.
 He was paired with professional dancer Peta Murgatroyd until an ankle injury forced her to withdraw.
 His new partner was Allison Holker.
 Grammer and Holker were eliminated on Week 8 of competition and finished in 7th place.

 In addition to his stint on the show, he released a new single "Good to Be Alive (Hallelujah)" on August 24, which was another gold-certified hit for him, and was included on a re-issued deluxe version of his Magazines or Novels album.

 On October 27, 2015, he performed the National Anthem prior to the start of the opening game of the World Series between the Kansas City Royals and the New York Mets at Kauffman Stadium in Kansas City.
 In January 2016, he performed an a cappella version of "The Star-Spangled Banner" at the Denver Broncos–New England Patriots AFC Championship Game in Denver.

-2016–present: The Good Parts and Naive
+2016–present: The Good Parts, Naive, and Monster

 On July 29, 2016, Grammer released a new single titled "Fresh Eyes", which was another platinum hit for him that reach #19 on the Spotify Global Viral 50 Chart.

 On June 9, 2017, Grammer released his new single featuring LunchMoney Lewis titled "Give Love".
 Grammer also wrote and performed the song "A Friend Like You" for the animated film Captain Underpants: The First Epic Movie.

 The third single from his album The Good Parts, titled "Smoke Clears", was released on November 3, 2017.
 The album was released on December 1, 2017.

 On February 21, 2019, Grammer released his new single, "Don't Give Up On Me", from the soundtrack of the film Five Feet Apart.
 It is also the lead single from his fourth studio album, Naive, which was released on July 26, 2019.

 In March 2022, Grammer announced he had signed with Mushroom Publishing.

+In 2024, he announced his upcoming fifth studio album, his first in nearly five years, titled Monster, which was released on October 4, 2024.

+In 2025, Grammer competed in season thirteen of The Masked Singer as "Boogie Woogie" which resembled a hairy orange monster in disco clothes.
+He finished in 2nd place and did an encore of "Don't Give Up on Me".